MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

 > [!WARNING]
 > You mustn't share your Azure AD app ID across multiple Teams apps.
 There must be a 1:1 mapping between a Teams app and an Azure AD app.
 Attempts to install multiple Teams apps which are associated with the same Azure AD app ID will cause installation or runtime failures.

-### Update your Teams app manifest
+### Update your app manifest

 You must declare RSC permissions in your Teams app **manifest.json** file.
 You don't need to add the non-RSC permissions to the app manifest as Azure AD portal stores them.

 #### Request RSC permissions for Teams app

-To request RSC permissions for an app, list the permissions that the app requires in the authorization section of the Teams app manifest.
+To request RSC permissions for an app, list the permissions that the app requires in the authorization section of the app manifest (previously called Teams app manifest).
 The instructions can vary based on the manifest version of the app.

 > [!NOTE]
 > For delegated permissions, use app manifest v1.12 or later.